Leonid07/CasuTune_game/README.md

 # CasuTune_game
 ![My Image](firstIteration.png)

-# Идея игры
+# Game Idea

-- Игра на пародии музыкальных плит
+- A parody of musical tiles game
-- Магазин
+- Shop
-- Страница, где будет три баннера для получения дневного, недельного бонуса и бонус за просмотр рекламы (до 3-х раз)
+- A page where there will be three banners for receiving daily, weekly bonuses and a bonus for watching ads (up to 3 times)
-- В названии игры добавить буквы Casu
+- Add the letters Casu to the game title
-- В стиле Casu
+- In the style of Casu